Skip to content

 Spessartite – also called spessartine by some – is a striking garnet first discovered in Germany.
 It's known for its bright orange colouring, a shade that often resembles a pumpkin.
 While some versions lean more toward yellow or red, and some have a brownish tint, most people who want a spessartite garnet are after the orange shade.

-The most popular orange spessartite garnet is occasionally referred to as Mandarin garnet, which is technically a tradename.
+The most popular orange spessartite garnet is occasionally called Mandarin garnet, which is technically a tradename.
 Usually, those stones have the most vibrant orange colouring, bright enough that some refer to the hue as electric orange.

 Spessartite garnets with high degrees of clarity are usually faceted.
-However, those that have fibrous inclusions may become cabochons, as the inclusions can create a cat’s eye effect.
+However, those with fibrous inclusions may become cabochons, as the inclusions can create a cat's eye effect.
 Some Spessartite garnets can even change colour.

 6. Rhodolite